-THE SOLUTION of inverse scattering problems is usually very difficult due to their inherent non linear nature and ill-posedness.
-Nowadays, the leading way to face them is to recast the original problem into an optimization one, which is successively solved by means of a minimization technique (e.g., see [1]-[3] and the reference therein).
+The solution of inverse scattering problems is usually very difficult due to their inherent non linear nature and ill-posedness.
+Now-a-day, the leading way to face them is to recast the original problem into an optimization one, which is successively solved by means of a minimization technique (see for example [1], [2], [3] and the reference therein).
 Unfortunately, the use of iterative procedures often makes the reconstruction process computationally expensive.
 As a consequence, serial implementations of optimization techniques cannot be generally used for real-time applications.

-Therefore, the development of alternative strategies, when online reconstructions are required (i.e., industrial process control, leak detection, materials characterization during manufacturing and while in use, landmine detection, etc.) is mandatory.
-Recently, a great attention has been devoted to inverse scattering methodologies based on neural networks (NNs).
-Methods based on both multilayer perceptron (MLP) [4], [5] and radial basis function (RBF) [6] NNs have been successfully proposed.
+Therefore, the development of alternative strategies, when on-line reconstructions are required (i.e, industrial process control, leak detection, materials characterization during manufacturing and while in use, landmine detection, etc...), is mandatory.
+Recently, a great attention has been devoted to inverse scattering methodologies based on neural networks.
+Methods based on both multilayer perceptron (MLP) [4][5] and radial basis function (RBF) [6] NNs have been successfully proposed.

-However, in spite of their success, NN-based approaches suffer from typical problems of neural networks (e.g., the overfitting, etc.) which make the method accuracy highly training dependent.
-A solution to these problems is the use of RBFbased techniques trained with orthogonal least squares [7].
+However, in spite of their success, NN-based approaches suffer from typical problems of neural networks (e.g., the over-fitting, etc...) which make the method accuracy highly training dependent.
+A solution to these problems is the use of RBF-based techniques trained with orthogonal least squares [7].